-Don’t be afraid to travel.
-You can find gluten-free food, and other food allergy friendly foods abroad.
-My family of four visited Milan, Italy and we had a fabulous time and ate incredible gluten-free food.
+Gluten-Free Milan!
+My family of four visited Milan, Italy and we had a fabulous time and ate incredible gluten-free food at some of the best gluten-free Milan restaurants.

 I’ve heard several people say they can’t travel because they are celiac, or intolerant to gluten and are afraid of getting sick.
 Please don’t be afraid.
 Be adventurous.
 Travel.